yohanboniface/memopol-core/README.md

 Run the "migration" scripts
 ---------------------------

-Run syncdb then migrate, this will import the fixtures.
-Warning: this take a *LOTS* of time, around 15min.
+Warning: this might take a *LOTS* of time, around 15min.

     cd memopol2
     ./INIT